 It was then that I discovered blood running down my arms and legs.
 I probably should have stayed focused on my bike, as I don’t do very well with blood.

 “I think we should go home,” I said, stating the obvious.

-He cranked my handlebars back into position, and asked if I felt good enough to bike home.
+He cranked my handlebars back into position, and asked if I could bike home.
 Getting back on my bike, I assured him I was.

 I don’t remember much about the ride home, other than there were round holes the size of a small dinner plate all along the bike lane, and I was worried my front tire would hit a hole and I’d get reintroduced to the road.
 Other than that, I don’t remember a thing.

-I’m not much of a going to the doctor type of person, but instinctively I knew that something wasn’t right with my arm, so I willingly allowed myself to be taken to the walk in clinic.
+I’m not much of a going to the doctor type of person, but I was pretty sure something wasn’t right with my arm, so I willingly allowed myself to be taken to the walk in clinic.